ROTC Scholarships and Financial Assistance

-Army ROTC offers valuable four-year scholarships to students entering college as freshmen and two- or three-year scholarships to students with two or three years remaining toward their bachelor's degree.
+Army ROTC offers valuable four-year scholarships to students entering college as freshmen and two-, three-, or three-and-a-half-year scholarships to students with two or three years remaining toward their bachelor's degree.

 These scholarships may pay thousands of dollars toward college tuition and required educational fees.
 In addition, they provide a specified amount for textbooks, supplies, and equipment.
-Each scholarship recipient also receives a personal allowance of $250 to $400 per month during the school year for each year the scholarship is in effect.
+Each scholarship recipient also receives a personal allowance of $420 per month during the school year for each year the scholarship is in effect.

 Army ROTC scholarships are merit scholarships awarded on a competitive basis.
 Selection is based on high school or college grades, SAT or ACT Assessment scores, personal recommendations, physical fitness, athletic and extracurricular activities, leadership potential, a personal interview, and other criteria as prescribed by regulation.